HOME

-Rae's voice and lyrics create a touchstone that is unique on the Canadian landscape.
-Her voice has been described as "shiver-inducing," "honest and pure, assured and desperate at the same time."
+Rae Billing, lead singer and songwriter of CRYBABY, has a voice described as "honest and pure, assured and desperate at the same time."
 And her lyrics and music have been lauded - "full of wide open spaces and bittersweet emotions," and called "late night, pan-Americana rootsy songs... handled with gutsy femininity."

-Rae was the previous lead singer and songwriter of the Toronto alt-country band,Crybaby.
-Lasting just three years, Crybaby won serious critical acclaim with the 1996 debut, Paintings (produced by Peter J. Moore).
-Toronto's Eye Magazine placed it alongside offerings from Lyle Lovettand Blackie & The Rodeo Kings as one of the Top Three Country Albums of 1996, with scribe Greg Boyd praising "the weary sensuality" of Rae's vocals.
+In 1996 Toronto alt-country released their sole recording, Paintings (produced by Grammy Award winner Peter J. Moore).
+The band lasted just four years, but won critical acclaim with Toronto Star's Eye Magazine placing the album alongside offerings from Lyle Lovett and Blackie & The Rodeo Kings as one of the Top Three Country Albums of 1996, with scribe Greg Boyd praising "the weary sensuality" of Rae's vocals.

-The band also elicited kudos south of the border, specifically at Austin's famed South By Southwest Music Festival in 1997.
+The band also elicited kudos south of the border at Austin's famed South By Southwest Music Festival in 1997.
 Among the many positive reviews, visiting Nashville Scene writer, Michael McCall, characterized their music as "tangy country soul" and called Crybaby one of the "notable moments" at the festival.

 "There is a depth to her songs few contemporaries have yet to hone."
 Jason MacNeil, All Music Guide.